 Once you’ve decided to take an active role in managing your illness, you and your doctor can work together to set goals that will lead to better health.
 These goals will be part of an overall treatment plan.

-Pick a problem.
 Take an honest look at the unhealthy aspects of your lifestyle.
 Start with a particular behavior that you’d like to change in order to have better control of your illness.
-For example, you might decide that you don’t eat enough vegetables, get enough exercise or take your medicines as your doctor tells you to.
+For example, you might decide that you don’t eat enough vegetables.
+Or that you don’t get enough exercise, or take your medicines as your doctor tells you to.

-Get specific.
 Once you’ve identified a problem, state a specific goal for dealing with it.
-The more specific your goal is, the more likely you are to succeed.
-For example, instead of saying, "I’m going to exercise more," decide what kind of exercise you’ll do.
+The more specific your goal, the more likely you are to succeed.
+For example, instead of saying, “I’m going to exercise more,” decide what kind of exercise you’ll do.
 Be specific about what days of the week you’ll exercise and what times you’ll exercise on those days.
-Your new goal might be: "During my lunch hour on Mondays, Wednesdays and Fridays, I’m going to walk 1 mile in the park."
+Your new goal might be: “During my lunch hour on Mondays, Wednesdays, and Fridays, I’m going to walk 1 mile in the park.”

 One of the most important things to remember is that you can change your behavior.
-Even though your illness makes you feel helpless at times, if you work with your doctor to set goals and you take responsibility for following through with them, you can make changes that will lead to better health.
+Even though your illness makes you feel helpless at times, you are not.
+If you work with your doctor to set goals and you take responsibility for following through with them, you can make changes that will lead to better health.